qiyanjun/2025sp-GenAI-overview/About.md

 + Final grades will be based on.
   - 50% for the quality of your seminar presentations;
-  - 20% for the quality of your blogposts ;
+  - 20% for the quality of your blogposts or demo (??) ;
   - 30% for the quality of your projects; (Graduate)